-- 1. Mobility Disabled Units: Type A, at least 5% of the total units (but no less than one unit) must be equipped for the mobility disabled, including for wheelchair restricted residents.
-ADA/ANSI compliant roll-in showers must be incorporated into all of the Type A mobility equipped units.
-Mobility units with more than one bathroom must have at least one bathroom with a roll-in shower. - Hearing and Sight-Impaired Units: Type B, at least an additional 2% of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents including compliance with ICC/ANSI A117.1 Section 1006, which includes audio and visual notification on fire alarms and at the primary unit entrance. - a.
+- 1. Mobility Disabled Units: Shall be Type A, at least 5% of the total units (but no less than one unit) must be equipped for the mobility disabled, including for wheelchair restricted residents.
+ADA/ANSI compliant 36" x 60" minimum useable floor space roll-in showers must be incorporated into all of the Type A mobility equipped units.
+Mobility units with more than one bathroom must provide the primary bedroom bathroom with the roll-in shower. - 2.
+Hearing and Sight-Impaired Units: Shall be Type B in multifamily buildings and new developments, Standard units in infill housing, at least an additional 2% of the total units (but no less than one unit) must be equipped for hearing and sight-impaired residents including compliance with ICC/ANSI A117.1 Section 1006, which includes audio and visual notification on fire alarms and at the primary unit entrance. - a.
 The unit(s) must be roughed in to allow for smoke alarms with strobe lights in every bedroom, bathroom, and living area. - b.
-The units must have a receptacle next to telephone jacks in units for future installation of TTY devices. - c.
-Each overhead light fixture and receptacle must be wired to accommodate a 150 watt load. - d.
-A lighted doorbell button connected to an audible and strobe alarm installed in each bathroom, bedroom, and common area is required for each sight and hearing-impaired unit. - 3.
+The units must have a receptacle next to telephone jacks in units for future installation of TTY devices.

+- d.
+A hardwired lighted doorbell button connected to an audible and strobe alarm installed in each bathroom, bedroom, and common area is required for each sight and hearing-impaired unit. - 3.
 5% and 2% requirement: The same unit(s) cannot be used to satisfy the 5% and 2% requirement. - 4.
 Signage for designated common areas and all units must be in Braille and meet ANSI A117.1, Section 703 standards.